 With SuperCom there is no need to: continuous poll for data, check if your connection is closed, check if new connection established (client & server), network down/up, etc. If required, SuperCom will simply inform your application when data is available, a new connection is established, a connection is closed, network loss etc. And your application can perform anything it should be doing instead of waiting idle or even blocking.

-Event Driven Data Communication with SuperCom can be more advantageous ensuring a smooth working application even with multiple concurrent connections.
+High performance event driven data communication using SuperCom is more advantageous ensuring a smooth working application even with multiple concurrent connections.

 No matter how the application is transmitting data, SuperCom will always perform optimized TCP/IP data communication on multiple connections concurrently in background.